 How I got here and now...

 I am sitting in a light-filled room overlooking a park in Brooklyn, where I call my home and studio for 20 years.
 I consider myself at this point as a New Yorker although I was originally born in Tokyo in the 60s.
 I'd first set foot in the United States as a 10-year old on a tour traveling California with a bunch of teenagers, supervised by some adults.
 We'd visited the Disneyland, Grand Canyon, and (of all places) a bar that had hundreds of chopped dusty neckties taken from patrons hanging from the ceiling --America had made a huge impression on me, to say the least.
-5 years later, I arrived at Boston to attend high school; the stay ended up being 7 years.
-Between the time in Boston and being back to the US in the 90s, I worked as an English conversation teacher and a translator of art books/magazines in Tokyo, and lived in Europe (mostly Spain) for several months.
-After all that, I applied for a graduate school and got accepted - that was the ticket to come back , this time to New York City.
+5 years after that trip, I moved to Boston to attend high school and eventually college - the beginning of my life in the USA.

-My preoccupation is a relationship we have as a specie with other organisms on this planet; how we evolved and began to cultivate our human culture, which turned out to be a two-edged sword, capable of great many things (including art and science) but also of disrupting and destroying our planet and its habitantes.
-Through my art, I react to current and historical happenings, ask questions, and suggest possibilities that my mind's eye sees.
+My preoccupation is a relationship we have as a specie with other organisms on this planet.
+How we evolved and began to cultivate our human culture, which turned out to be a two-edged sword, capable of great many things (including art and science) but also of disrupting and destroying our planet and its habitantes.
+Though oscillating (style wise) between figuration and abstraction, 2-D and 3-D, my medium of choice has been "paper" all along.
+This everyday material that is fragile and easily manipulated, can last thousands of years under a right condition (Egyptian papyrus among them).

 *This is an abbreviated version, if you are interested in a full version, please contact me.